emmahsax/slack_messaging/README.md

 slack-messaging slack
 ```

 from the main directory.
-Here, no specific message is being given to print to Slack, so slack_messaging will choose a random quote, which are all defined in [`lib/slack_messaging/random_message.rb`](https://github.com/emmasax4/slack_messaging/blob/main/lib/slack_messaging/random_message.rb).
-Feel free to change the messages or add more to cater what you'd like slack_messaging to say.
+Here, no specific message is being given to print to Slack, so slack_messaging will choose a random quote.
+The random quotes are selected using the [Quotable API](http://api.quotable.io/).

 However, what if you wanted to print something specific?
 Well, you can!
 Just run: